rigreco/UniDisk/README.md

     * One or more Intelligent I/O devices (UniDisk drive)
     * One Disk II (optional).
 If included, the Disk II must be the terminal member of the daisy chain and remains dormant when a bus resident is addressed.

-The target of project allows to use UniDisk 3.5 drive resource to process data in-line or off-line the Apple II like a "co-processor".
+The target of project allows to use UniDisk 3.5 drive resource to process data in-line or off-line on the Apple II like a "co-processor".

 The project evolved steps by steps: